 So, you’ve got a great website and a solid content strategy in place, and things are going well.
-But, recently, you’ve been becoming increasingly aware of the fact that only having your content available in one language might be severely limiting your reach.
+But, recently, you’ve been becoming increasingly aware that only having your content available in one language might be severely limiting your reach.

 And it makes so much sense.
-If you consider your own internet usage, I think you’ll find that you rarely, or never, buy from sites that don’t have well-written content in the language you speak.
-If you’re anything like me, you might even change your mind about them just because a comma is out of place.
+If you consider your own internet usage, you’ll find that you rarely, or never, buy from sites that don’t have well-written content in the language you speak.
+If you’re anything like us, you might even change your mind about them just because a comma is out of place.

-So, there’s no arguing about the fact that translating your content into another language is a fantastic way of expanding your audience and reach.
+So, translating your content into another language is a fantastic way of expanding your audience and reach.

 But now comes the tricky part.
-With so many different options to choose from, how do you narrow it down?
-How many languages should you translate your content into, and what languages should they be?
+With so many different languages to choose from, how do you narrow it down?
+How many languages should you translate your content into, and which languages should they be?

 Is there an obvious choice?

 Depending on where your business is based in the world, there might be a language that it’s extremely important for you to be speaking.

 For example, some countries have multiple official languages, like Canada and Belgium.
 In this case, choosing not to make your content available in the other official language or languages spoken in your country means you’re excluding a large part of the population.

 Even if a language isn’t official, if there’s a significant group of people that speak it, then it’s well worth considering.
 A great example of this would be Spanish in the United States.